dasiths/dasiths.github.io/_posts/2026-06-10-the-errand-agentic-delegation.md

 ### The cart that quietly wandered off

-And now the trickiest one, tricky because there's no villain anywhere in it.
+And now the hardest case, because nothing looks wrong in isolation.

 Sam's shopping for the cake.
 He grabs a cake stand, "for the cake."
 Then candles, "for the cake."
 Then a banner.
 Then a card.
 Then little party hats.
 Then a tablecloth.

 Look at any single item and you can't object.
 Each one is defensible.
-The receipt is spotless.
+The receipt looks reasonable.
 No clear rule got broken.

 But step back and look at the whole cart, and something's off.
 Mom asked for *a cake*, and Sam is quietly throwing *a whole party* on her account, one she never approved.
 The drift doesn't live in any one purchase.
 It lives in the *pattern*.
 And if all you ever do is check each item as it's scanned, you'll never catch it, because the problem isn't in the items.
 It's in the trajectory.